 I looked at the officer standing close by, then noticed a white Mercedes parked on the shoulder, its side-view mirror laying on the road.
 Didn’t take long to put together what happened; my wife was hit while crossing the street.

-The driver was Matthew Slover, a 31-year-old accountant, and I stepped toward him.
+The driver was Matthew Slover, a 31-year-old accountant from Parlin, New Jersey, and I stepped toward him.
 But before I got far, I heard my wife’s voice, and then my daughter’s cries.
 Yelling at Slover (or worse) would change nothing, so I went back by her side.

 My daughter, Madison, was at this point hysterical.
 But I couldn’t be with Corryn and watch her at the same time in the middle of the road, so I handed her to an officer and told her that it would be ok.
 The next few minutes are a blur.
 I just remember hearing Madison’s screams on the corner while my wife lay there with blood all over her leg, waiting for the ambulance.